Spring H-L

 Botanical Family: Dilleniaceae

-Foliage: Dark green, narrow/linear to 1cm long with margins rolled under, hairy undersurface.
+Foliage: Dark green, narrow/linear leaves are up to 1cm long with revolute edges and are hairy under-leaf.

-Flowers: 5 markedly notched yellow petals with 5-12 stamens in a single cluster on one side of the 2 carpels.
-The flowers are terminal on the short side branches.
+Flowers: The flowers have 5 markedly notched yellow petals with 5-12 stamens in a single cluster on one side of the 2 carpels.
+The flowers are terminal on the short side branchlets.

-Flowering Season: Mainly spring, but often sporadic in summer and autumn.
+Flowering Season: Flowers are seen mainly in spring, but often sporadically in summer and autumn.

-Where found: Cheltenham, Tom Gibson, Knocklofty, Peter Murrell, Three Thumbs, and many other Reserves; Meehan Range, Bluff River Gorge, Southern Midlands; Freycinet, Narawntapu and Tasman NPs; Flinders Island.
+Where found: Cheltenham, Tom Gibson, Knocklofty, Peter Murrell, Three Thumbs, and many other Reserves; Meehan Range, Bluff River Gorge, Southern Midlands; Freycinet, Narawntapu and Tasman National Parks; Flinders Island.

 Other notes: Plants with erect stems in moist areas.
-Hardy in home gardens, requires good drainage, some sun, responds to pruning for bushy, more floriferous habit.
+Hardy in home gardens, it requires good drainage and some sun.
+It responds well to pruning for a bushy, more floriferous habit.

 Hibbertia sericea var sericea